 A dehumidifier lowers humidity by extracting water from the air, which is then collected inside the machine.
 As more moisture is extracted, it begins to accumulate in the reservoir, creating the ideal environment for the growth of mold and mildew – the very problem you were trying to solve.
 That is why you should empty the reservoir at least once a month or twice a month if possible.

 Condensed water accumulates in the reservoir bucket, which can be easily pulled out and the contents emptied.
-Some industrial dehumidifiers have a drain hose outlet, in which case you don’t need to manually pour the contents and can simply drain the accumulated water.
+Some industrial dehumidifiers like the one used in the textile industry have a drain hose outlet, in which case you don’t need to manually pour the contents and can simply drain the accumulated water.

 But regardless of whether the machine has a hose outlet, you will need to clean the reservoir bucket too.
 Even with the help of filters, some impurities will still get through and these could result in the growth of organisms.
 Do this by filling it with water and a mild soap solution then scrubbing the surface.
 When it’s clean, dry the surface using a dry cloth and only then place it back into the machine.